Spatially Varying Nanophotonic Neural Networks: Results

 \section{Results}

 \paragraph{Large-Kernel Spatially-Varying Parameterization} The working principle and optoelectronic implementation of the proposed spatially varying nanophotonic neural network (\shortname) are illustrated in Figure~\hyperref[fig:metaonn-overview]{1a}.
-The physical forward model and the neural network design are detailed in Supplementary Note \note{1} and \note{2}, respectively.
 The \shortname~is an optoelectronic neuromorphic computer that comprises a metalens array nanophotonic front-end and a lightweight electronic back-end (embedded in a low-cost micro-controller unit) for image classification or semantic segmentation.
-The metalens array front-end consists of 50 metalens elements that are made of 350 nm pitch nano-antennas and are optimized for incoherent light in a band around 525 nm.
+The metalens array front-end consists of 50 metalens elements that are made of 390 nm pitch nano-antennas and are optimized for incoherent light in a band around 525 nm.
 The wavefront modulation induced by each metalens can be represented by the optical convolution of the incident field and the point spread functions (PSF) of the individual device.
 Therefore, the nanophotonic front-end performs parallel multichannel convolutions, at the speed of light, without any power consumption.
+We also refer to Supplementary Note \note{1} and \note{3} for additional details on the physical forward model and the neural network design, respectively.

 Unlike existing ONNs\cite{chang2018hybrid,colburn2019optical,shi2022loen,zheng2022meta,fu2022ultracompact} that engineer the optical response to mimic a convolutional layer that consists of spatially-invariant small-sized kernels, the \shortname~ employs large-sized angularly varying PSFs (Figure~\hyperref[fig:metaonn-overview]{1b}) as the convolution kernels to construct a large-kernel spatially-varying (LKSV) convolutional layer.
-Such an LKSV convolutional layer is seldom used in deep neural networks due to immense computation costs and challenges in training.
-Nevertheless, we demonstrate that with low-dimensional reparametrization techniques, namely large kernel factorization, and low-rank spatially-varying reparameterization, this computing layer can be effectively learned in silicon, circumventing spurious local minima that can arise from na\"ive over-parametrization (Supplementary Note \note{2}).
+Such an LKSV convolutional layer is not used in conventional deep neural networks due to immense computation costs and challenges in training.
+Nevertheless, we demonstrate that with low-dimensional reparametrization techniques, namely large kernel factorization, and low-rank spatially-varying reparameterization, this computing layer can be effectively learned in silicon, circumventing spurious local minima that can arise from na\"ive over-parametrization (Supplementary Note \note{3}).